hectorcho/visproj-pub/README.md

     To avoid failures, please consider using Python3 distributed as part of your operating system.

 For MacOS:

     Do NOT use Homebrew to install PyQt5.
-Please use the following command: python3 -m pip install PyQt5
+    Please use the following commands:
+    1. python3 -m pip install PyQt5
     OR
-    pip3 install PyQt5
+    2. pip3 install PyQt5

     If you do not trust your pip3 to be configured correctly, please use the first command